dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

   Paradoxes]() and know each and every one of them like the back of your hand.

-- include picture of the note that Thor handed me about "experimental psychology" which in itself was an image that triggered the exact Deja Vu that has been haunting me since the end of february 2015.
-  - it triggered a memory where i was talking to tatiana about that same exact quote from Jung

 # In Which Psychological Warfare Becomes Neurological Warfare

 In the past five years, mainstream media has been weaving in